 One of the fundamental decisions that you will need to make relates to materials.
-What kind of materials should you choose for your roof?
+What kind of material should you choose for your roof?
 What is the best one?
 What are the price ranges?
 All of these are questions that you will face at one point or another.
-Instead of having to do all the research yourself. we’ll present it for you.
+Keep reading to find the answers to these questions.

 Categories of Roofing Materials

-Let’s see what their differences are besides the price.
+Let’s see what are the differences in these materials, besides the price.

-The name already hints that this roofing material comes in 100 square feet rolls.
-This material is recommended for residential properties as well as small shops.
+Rolled roofing material comes in 100 square feet rolls.
+This material is recommended for residential properties as well as small shops that have flat roofs.
 If you don’t care about aesthetics and need to get the roofing done, rolled roofing material is a convenient choice.
-Plus, it is relatively easy to install with roofing nails so, you can save on paying the contractors as well.

 Asphalt shingles are also commonly known as composite shingles.
 Unlike rolled roofing that doesn’t look so good on its own, asphalt shingles are not only affordable but also come in a variety of colors.
 If you do care about aesthetics but still don’t want to spend a lot of money, then asphalt shingles are your go-to option.